Generation of wave turbulence in dipolar gases driven across their phase transitions

-In this Letter, we showcase the progressive emergence of quantum turbulence in the nonequilibrium dynamics of anisotropically long-range interacting circularly-shaped dipolar Bose-Einstein condensates (BECs) with the first-order quantum correction term.
-The magnetic atoms are prepared in one of the SS or SF phases and a periodic driving of the 3D scattering length is deployed to dynamically cross the ensuing phase boundaries known from the ground state~\cite{Baillie_droplet_2018}.
-The turbulent response is captured by the self-similar long-time behavior of the momentum distribution (or mode occupation number) at large wavenumbers, which exhibits an algebraic reduction with averaged scaling exponents over all driving frequencies $\gamma\approx 3.25$ and $\beta \approx 0.8$, alluding to wave turbulence~\cite{Galka_emergence_2022,navon_emergence_2016}.
+In this theoretical work, we showcase the progressive emergence of quantum turbulence in the nonequilibrium dynamics of anisotropically long-range interacting dipolar Bose-Einstein condensates with the first-order quantum correction term.
+The dipolar gases are trapped in a cylindrically symmetric trap, leading to a 2D crystal arrangement in the SS phase.
+The gases are initialized in the SS or SF phases, dynamically crossing the ensuing phase boundaries known from the ground state~\cite{Baillie_droplet_2018} by means of a modulated 3D scattering length, leading to constant energy injection.
+The turbulent response is captured by the self-similar long-time behavior of the momentum distribution at large wavenumbers, exhibiting an algebraic reduction with averaged scaling exponents $\gamma\approx 2.60$ and $\beta \approx - 0.63$, alluding to wave turbulence~\cite{Galka_emergence_2022,navon_emergence_2016}.
+These exponents allow us to characterize the emergent quasi-steady state~\cite{Galka_emergence_2022} in the momentum density distribution and were shown to provide an experimentally feasible way to extract a universal equation of state of weak wave turbulence~\cite{dogra_universal_2023}.
+We also find that the long-time evolution of dipolar gases driven across their phase transitions follows the same universal turbulent description as many other systems.
 The dynamics is characterized by a direct energy cascade front which becomes gradually statistically isotropic at the nonequilibrium quasi-steady state.
 The latter occurs irrespective of the initial state and the driving frequency when dynamically crossing the phase transitions.
-Interestingly, non-conventional initial SS and droplet states accelerate the manifestation of turbulence due to their extended momentum distribution.
+Interestingly, non-conventional SS and droplet states accelerate the manifestation of turbulence due to their extended momentum distribution.
+Finally, we further explicate that the above-described phenomenology persists even under experimental conditions involving relevant three-body losses.